wyethr/hrsjournal/journal/intro.md

 ### <font color=#3B1072>Potential Staff</font>

 We are currently closed for staff applications.
+Dr. Ponzio and Dr. Lynch will announce final staff decisions for Issue 2 (2024-25).

 #### Eligibility